Proteak: Kitchen products

 Proteak's most visible product line include cutting boards, butcher blocks, counter tops and other kitchen accessories.
 The timber used to manufacture these products comes entirely from Proteak's FSC certified plantations.

 Teak is often used in kitchen applications because of its highly resilient characteristics compared to other hardwoods.
-Equipped with a naturally high level of oily resins called tectoquinones, teak wood has a unique ability to repel moisture, fungi, warping and rot.
+Equipped with a naturally high level of oily resin called tectoquinone, teak wood has a unique ability to repel moisture, fungi, warping and rot.
 Plantation teak kitchen products are often popular with environmentally conscious chefs who prefer the material for its relatively small ecological footprint.

 Compared with other sustainable options like bamboo, teak cutting boards and butcher blocks are often considered to result in less wear on knife blades.
 End grain cutting boards showcase the tree's natural rings and hide knife marks and wear.
 Other manufacturing styles, such as edge grain or face grain are generally more affordable thanks to the efficiency of their construction.